Proceed with caution when considering snap on veneers.

 Check with the product manufacturer.
 It is advised to clean the veneers after smoking to reduce the risk of staining.

 Heavy smokers may want to consider removing the veneers or be aware you will need to clean them more frequently.

 Do they hurt?

-They shouldn’t do.
-Custom made to your teeth they should fit snugly over your existing teeth.
+They shouldn’t.
+They are custom made to your teeth and so they should fit snugly over your existing teeth.

-However, some may find a very slight discomfort for a day or two when first wearing them as they can be a little tight and you will be getting used to wearing them.
+You might have discomfort for a day or two when first wearing them as they can be a little tight.
+With time you will get used to wearing them.

 Will I have a lisp?

 You are likely to have a lisp when you first start wearing your snap on veneers.